HoudaElAbbassi/ai-drone-ws2526/docs/index.md

 title: Home
 ---

-# AI Drone Project - Structural Inspection System
+# AI Drone Project - Road Damage Detection System

-Welcome to the documentation for our AI-powered FPV drone project focused on structural inspection and monitoring applications.
+Welcome to the documentation for our AI-powered FPV drone project focused on automated road damage detection and assessment.

 ## Project Overview